openhwgroup/cv32e40x/docs/user_manual/source/debug.rst

 Executing the ``ebreak`` instruction when the core is in Debug Mode shall result in the following actions:

-- The core remains in Debug Mode and execution jumps back to the beginning of the debug code located at ``dm_halt_addr_i``
+- The core re-enters Debug Mode (without actually having ever left Debug Mode) by jumping jumps back to the beginning of the debug code located at ``dm_halt_addr_i``
 - None of the CSRs are modified